d-rita/fast-food-fast/README.md

 Fast-Food-Fast is a delivery service for a restaurant.

+It is currently hosted on Heroku at https://diana-fast-food-fast.herokuapp.com/api/v1/orders

+**UI**

+The UI is hosted on Github pages at https://d-rita.github.io/fast-food-fast/UI/user_signup.html

 **Getting Started**

 These instructions will help you get this work on your local machine for development and testing.